Miss Trans Global: Titles

 The organisation's definition of a queen is a transgender woman who uses their voice for the voiceless and someone who marries the ambition of helping marginalised transgender community that are often discriminated against due to misconceptions.

-The inaugural event
+Inaugural event

 The inaugural competition, which took place on September 12, 2020, focused on transgender people suffering in isolation due to the COVID-19 pandemic.
 It included participants from countries around the world.
 Miss Mela Franco Habijan from the Philippines became the first ever winner of the competition, in a coronation ceremony streamed live on YouTube and Facebook.

-The pageant's inaugural Judges were:
+The pageant's inaugural judges were: